-Heart of Midlothian v Partick Thistle
+Hearts ease into last eight with win over Thistle

 Post update

-Foul by Odeluga Offiah (Heart of Midlothian).
+Foul by Kyosuke Tagawa (Heart of Midlothian).

 Post update

-Aidan Fitzpatrick (Partick Thistle) wins a free kick in the defensive half.
+James Lyon (Partick Thistle) wins a free kick in the attacking half.

 Post update